zowe/community/Project Management/PI Planning/23PI4 Planning/PI Planning Preparation by Squad/Zowe Doc Squad - 23PI4 Objectives.md

 * Incorporate SME feedback of reorganized/refactored installation and configuration doc.
 * Draft an article 'Troubleshooting installation and configuration' with links to common solution procedures.
 Add links in the installation articles to this Troubleshooting guide.
+* Investigate and draft content for z/OSMF security checklist.
 * Add real-world examples to the various installation procedures.
 (Many of these examples can be provided with links to existing video content)
 * For each installation method, add results of individual steps.
   (Criteria defined in Issue [#2963](https://github.com/zowe/docs-site/issues/2963)).